 - Allow the soil to dry out almost completely between waterings

-Leaves may occasionally develop black spots or bruises.
+Leaves may, on occasion, develop black spots or bruises.

-These black spots may be caused by damage to the plant’s wax coating, injury or fungal infection.
+These black spots may come from damage to the plant’s wax coating, injury, or fungal infection.

 Too much direct sun may cause scorching.
-This manifests as brown, crusty spots on the leaves.
+This shows up as brown, crusty spots on the leaves.

-To avoid this, remember to provide your plant bright, indirect sunlight.
+To avoid this, remember to provide your plant with a bright spot with indirect sunlight.

-When moving and transitioning plants to the outdoors in the summer, take plenty of time to allow the plant to adjust.
+If moving plants to the outdoors in the summer, take plenty of time to allow the plant to adjust.

 What Are The Best Ways To Use Gasteria?

-Because these plants do not like harsh light and do tolerate a cool setting, they make a great choice as houseplants in cool rooms with low light.
+These plants do not like harsh light and do tolerate cool settings.
+They make a great choice as houseplants in cool rooms with low light.

 They also do very well with bright indirect sunlight.

-Outdoors, in sheltered locations such as patio or porch, smaller plants make a nice addition growing and displayed in hypertufa planters or terracotta containers..
+In sheltered patio or porch locations, smaller plants make a nice addition growing and are displayed in hypertufa planters or terracotta pots.

-If you live in an area that doesn’t freeze, plant smaller, more tender types in lightly shaded areas outdoors year round.
+If you live in a no-freeze area, plant smaller, more tender types in lightly shaded areas outdoors year round.

-Larger, more rugged varieties can be planted in more open settings with greater sun exposure.
+Plant larger, more rugged varieties in more open settings with greater sun exposure.

-Generally speaking, these plants like to have protection from the afternoon sun with dappled shade throughout the day.
+These plants like protection from the afternoon sun with dappled shade throughout the day.

 For this reason, small varieties make a good choice for planting under shrubs or around the base of a tree.

-Larger types may do well planted along a wall that provides afternoon shade.
+Larger types may do well planted along a wall with afternoon shade.

 When planting, be sure to choose an area with good drainage.

-Amend the soil with sand, gravel, pumice and/or coco coir to achieve a light, airy texture.
+Amend the soil with sand, gravel, pumice, compost, or coco coir to achieve a light, airy texture.

 If your area has a lot of rainfall or humidity, Gasterias may not be the plants for you.